benchristel/verse/README.md

   so you only have to learn one language: JavaScript.
 - **Immediate Feedback.** Many programming tools make you wait a lot—for programs to start, tests to run, webpages to load.
-We believe the best amount of time to spend waiting is zero.
-Verse gets as close as humanly possible to that goal.
+This makes it harder to know whether the code you just wrote is going to work, and harder to debug when you have a problem.
+We believe the best amount of time to spend waiting is zero, and Verse gets as close as humanly possible to that goal.
 - **Room to Grow.** It's easy to write toy programs in Verse, but it's just as easy to grow them into real, useful software.
 Verse is designed to scale seamlessly